-How are food products rated ?
+How are food products rated?

 Benoit

-Updated 2 months ago by Benoit
+Updated 2 weeks ago by Benoit

 Yuka’s food product scores are based on three criteria: